khaledh/khaledh.github.io/docs/osdev/10-higher-half-kernel.md

 ## Implementing page tables

 Let's start by defining the structures for 4-level paging.
 Since we're going to need this both in the bootloader and in the kernel, we'll put it in a common module under `common/pagetables.nim`.
-One important point that we need to keep in mind is that the page tables need to be aligned on a 4 KB boundary.
+One important point that we need to keep in mind is that the page tables need to be aligned on a 4 KiB boundary.
 We'll use Nim's `align` pragma to do this.

 ```nim